attestate/kiwistand-cli/readme.md

 cargo run -- submit abc https://warpcast.com/timdaub/0x1f54f8 "Kiwistand is live"
 ```

-Replace "your_password", "https://example.com", and "Example Title" with your
+Replace the "abc" password, "https://warpcast.com", and "Kiwistand is live"
-desired password, link, and title, respectively.
+with your desired link, and title, respectively.

 ## Generating a New Keystore File